hirezio/auto-spies/packages/jasmine-auto-spies/README.md

   myServiceSpy.getItems.and.nextOneTimeWith(fakeItemsList); // emits one value and completes

   // OR
   //                            👇
+  myServiceSpy.getItems.and.nextWithValues([
+    { value: fakeItemsList },
+    { value: fakeItemsList, delay: 1000 },
+    { errorValue: someError }, // <- will throw this arrow, you can also add a "delay" { complete: true }, // <- you can add a "delay" as well ]);

+  // OR
+  //                              👇
   const subjects = myServiceSpy.getItems.and.nextWithPerCall([
     // 👇 return this observable for the FIRST getItems() call